xjtu-intsoft/MiniDetector/README.md

    * Due to the large volume of all mini-apps, only 2998 mini-apps with privacy policies are provided here.
 If you need the 100,000 mini-app packages, please contact us at wy0724@stu.xjtu.edu.cn.

 * /classifier:
+  * bert_model.py: Train file for sentence classification using BERT.
-  * model.py: Train file for sentence classification.
+  * bow_model.py: Train file for sentence classification using BoW.

 * /dfjs:
 The taint analysis data flow tool for wechat-miniapp.